 - 1. Continue keying in recheck notes. - 2.
 Continue downloading pictures provided by field appraiser. - 3.
 Proof changes keyed in. - 4.
 Continue data entry of sketches/drawings. - 5.
 Set up new business accounts. - 6.
 Research returned mail. - 7.
 Maintain records management program. - 8.
 Prepare all changes for the ARB meeting. - 9.
 Start ordering process for appraisal notices and other forms. - 10.
 Prepare for possible appeal of Comptroller's ratio study.
 Begin accumulating sales information to prepare appeal. - 11.
 Notify tax assessors/collectors of any changes which require refunds. - 12.
 Maintain website and update it with any new forms, schedules, deadlines, etc. - 13.
-Require the BOD, ARB, and chief appraiser to sign affidavits regarding delinquent taxes. - 14.
-Set up ARB meeting to approve all changes, approve supplemental accounts, and hold hearings on substantial error motions. - 15.
-Ensure that all lawsuits have complied with Section 42.08 payment requirements. - 16.
-Review revisions needed for ARB programs and documents and order necessary supplies. - 17.
-Present preliminary ratio study results to the BOD. - 18.
-Submit updated current year appraisal roll to each taxing unit. - 19.
-Continue data entry of changes and updates. - 20.
-Prepare for annual mailouts. - 21.
-Continue to obtain deed records and make changes to appropriate parcels. - 22.
-Continue with customer service (phone calls, walk-ins, etc.). - 23.
+Set up ARB meeting to approve all changes, approve supplemental accounts, and hold hearings on substantial error motions. - 14.
+Ensure that all lawsuits have complied with Section 42.08 payment requirements. - 15.
+Review revisions needed for ARB programs and documents and order necessary supplies. - 16.
+Submit updated current year appraisal roll to each taxing unit. - 17.
+Continue data entry of changes and updates. - 18.
+Prepare for annual mailouts. - 19.
+Continue to obtain deed records and make changes to appropriate parcels. - 20.
+Continue with customer service (phone calls, walk-ins, etc.). - 21.
 Continue to maintain maps.

-March, 2017 and 2018:
+March, 2023 and 2024:

 - 1. Continue work on appeal of Comptroller's ratio study, if necessary. - 2.
 Continue updating USPAP (Mass Appraisal Report). - 3.
-Continue data entry of field work.

-- 4. Continue downloading pictures provided by field appraiser. - 5.
+Continue data entry of field work. - 4.
+Continue downloading pictures provided by field appraiser. - 5.
 Continue to research returned mail. - 6.
 Maintain records management. - 7.
 Prepare recap of values for supplemental accounts for the ARB and prepare supplemental logs for the ARB. - 8.
 Prepare and key-in new tax agent codes and update changes to existing agent codes. - 9.
 Prepare and mail reminders to those who failed to return homestead applications and/or agricultural applications. - 10.
 Order envelopes for bulk mail-outs. - 11.
 Notify tax assessors/collectors of changes that require refunds. - 12.
 Prepare and mail-out letter to agents requiring them to update the accounts they represent and inform them of fiduciary requirements to protest. - 13.
 Be sure that new ARB members are signed up for the mandatory training course. - 14.
 Process rendition extension requests and print and mail letters granting or denying those requests. - 15.
 Submit updated appraisal roll to each tax unit. - 16.
 Update all schedules as provided. - 17.
 Continue to obtain and process deed records. - 18.
 Continue to provide customer service assistance. - 19.
 Continue to maintain maps.

-April, 2017 and 2018:
+April, 2023 and 2024: